massquantity/LibRecommender/README.md

 LibRecommender has been tested under TensorFlow 1.15, 2.6, 2.10 and 2.12.
 If you encounter any problem during running, feel free to open an issue.

+**Known issue**:
-**Known issue**: Sometimes one may encounter errors like `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
++ Sometimes one may encounter errors like `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject`.
 In this case try upgrading numpy, and version 1.22.0 or higher is probably a safe option.
++ When saving a TensorFlow model for serving, you might encounter the error message: `Fatal Python error: Segmentation fault (core dumped)`.
+  This issue is most likely related to the `protobuf` library, so you should follow the official recommended [version](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/pip_package/setup.py#L98) based on your local tensorflow version.
+In general, it's advisable to use protobuf < 4.24.0.

 The table below shows some compatible version combinations: